Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-outnumbered-series/_index.md

 ---

-## What's this?

-This is the **overview page** of The Outnumbered Series.

-Click any of the links to visit a specific game.
-They are sorted based on their unique number, not any other metric (such as simplicity).

 All the games are unique: new rules, new art style, new material, new ideas.

 Their one thing in common, though, is the focus on **one specific number**.
 Everything happens or doesn't happen when you reach that number in some way, and there are barely other rules.
 This makes the games simple and intuitive, and often without any text on the cards---just low numbers.